 - July 23, 2016 – Representatives from over 100 community organizations joined together in the gymnasium of Pearl Cohn High School to talk about their life experiences, and the experiences of those they represent, as it related to race relations in our city, social equity, and the impact of the criminal justice system on their lives.
 This conversation informed the creation of the citywide dialogue on September 10.
 Review conversation data ant themes from our July 23 event.

 President Obama challenged cities in America to convene 100 community conversations on race relations, justice, policing, and equality.
-Mayor Barry answered that challenge, and in return is challenging Nashvillians to take the conversation into all communities, and providing resources to assist in planning community dialogues.
+The Mayor's Office answered that challenge, and in return is challenging Nashvillians to take the conversation into all communities, and providing resources to assist in planning community dialogues.

 Communities and organizations can view our Dialogue Design Guide to use as a model for their own discussions, which includes a communication agreement for participating members.
 To inform future plans and discussions, engage with your facilitators and participants by having them fill out Participant Evaluations and Facilitator Evaluations.
 These documents were used for Nashville's July 23 dialogue.